gumbandapp/gumband-sdk-demo/README.md

 #### Reporting Events ####
 - When a game is completed.

+#### Custom Email Notifications
+- Send a maintenance email notification every 6 months from the date of the install.

 #### Gumband Hardware Integration ####
 - Pressing the button on the Gumband Hardware toggles the Game Mode setting.